 It is outside the scope of this report to make specific recommendations of actions Long Beach CCD should take to manage the substantial liability created by the current retiree health program.
 Total Compensation Systems, Inc. can assist in identifying and evaluating options once this report has been studied.
-The following recommendations are intended only to allow the College to get more information from this and future studies.
+The following recommendations are intended only to allow the District to get more information from this and future studies.
 Because we have not conducted a comprehensive administrative audit of Long Beach CCD's practices, it is possible that Long Beach CCD is already complying with some or all of our recommendations.

-- We recommend that Long Beach CCD inventory all benefits and services provided to retirees whether contractually or not and whether retiree-paid or not.
-For each, Long Beach CCD should determine whether the benefit is material and subject to GASB 43 and/or 45. - We recommend that Long Beach CCD conduct a study whenever events or contemplated actions significantly affect present or future liabilities, but no less frequently than every two or three years, as will be required under GASB 43/45. - We recommend that the College communicate the magnitude of these costs to employees and include employees in discussions of options to control the costs. - Because of the significant liabilities created by the current retiree health program, the College should consider earmarking funds to pay future benefits.
-It should be noted that the upcoming GASB accounting standard will require assets sufficient to offset retiree health liabilities.
-Accrual basis costs under GASB 43/45 will be lower and more stable to the extent liabilities are funded under an irrevocable trust that qualifies under GASB 43/45 as a "plan." - Under GASB 45, it is important to isolate the cost of retiree health benefits.
-We strongly urge Long Beach CCD to have all premiums, claims and expenses for retirees separated from active employee premiums, claims, expenses, etc. To the extent any retiree benefits are made available to retirees over the age of 65 even on a retiree-pay-all basis all premiums, claims and expenses for post-65 retiree coverage should be segregated from those for pre-65 coverage.
-Furthermore, Long Beach CCD should arrange for the rates or prices of all retiree benefits to be set on what is expected to be a self-sustaining basis.
+- Long Beach CCD has represented that no benefits other than medical coverage are available to retirees that are material in value.
+Should other material benefits be made available to retirees, the District may want to have a new valuation performed. - We recommend that Long Beach CCD conduct a study whenever events or contemplated actions significantly affect present or future liabilities, but no less frequently than every two years, as required under GASB 43/45. - We recommend that the District communicate the magnitude of these costs to employees and include employees in discussions of options to control the costs. - ➤ Under GASB 45, it is important to isolate the cost of retiree health benefits.
+Long Beach CCD should have all premiums, claims and expenses for retirees separated from active employee premiums, claims, expenses, etc. To the extent any retiree benefits are made available to retirees over the age of 65 even on a retiree-pay-all basis all premiums, claims and expenses for post-65 retiree coverage should be segregated from those for pre-65 coverage.
+Furthermore, Long Beach CCD should arrange for the rates or prices of all retiree benefits to be set on what is expected to be a self-sustaining basis. - Long Beach CCD should establish a way of designating employees as eligible or ineligible for